History of SKN |

 Ms. Vivian Elaine Stevens is a Person with a deep commitment to helping others.
 This attribute which drove her to dedicate 30 years of service to a profession where compassion and patience are necessary for success.

 Her service started in 1942 where she was trained for three years at the Glendon Hospital in Montserrat in general nursing and midwifery.
-From there Stevens moved to Nevis in 1947 to assume the post of Staff Nurse at the Alexander Hospital
+From there Stevens moved to Nevis in 1947 to assume the post of Staff Nurse at the Alexander Hospital.

 After spending three in this post.
 Mrs. Stevens seized the opportunity to further studies in this field.
 She attended a Public Health Nursing school from 1950 to 1951.